Jonathan Coachman: Backstage interviewer (1999–2003)

-Coachman began his World Wrestling Federation (WWF) career as an interviewer, commentator, and presenter.
+Coachman began his World Wrestling Federation (WWF) career as an interviewer, commentator, and presenter on SmackDown! on January 13, 2000.
 Coachman was also involved in occasional segments with The Rock, in which The Rock attempted to humiliate Coachman in any form possible, whether it was forcing him to sing, dance, or smile for the camera.
 The Rock also accused Coachman of performing rather lewd activities with farm animals.

 During winter of 2001, Coachman was pressed into service as a sideline reporter for regional telecasts of the WWF-owned XFL, initially serving on the same broadcast team as WWF commentators Jim Ross and Jerry Lawler.

 Commentator and Assistant to Eric Bischoff (2003–2006)

-The Coach made a heel turn against Shane McMahon on August 24, 2003 at SummerSlam.
+The Coach made a heel turn against Shane McMahon on August 24, 2003, at SummerSlam.
 After this he would have an on-screen role as the "lackey" to then General Manager of Raw, Eric Bischoff.
-Coachman continued to work as a heel and later teamed up with his fellow WWE Heat announcer Al Snow in a storyline feud against the Raw announce team, Jerry Lawler and Jim Ross.
-This feud would even see the pair win the right to announce the main show from Ross and Lawler at one point.
-Later, Coachman achieved a singles victory on pay-per-view at Backlash, in 2004 by defeating Tajiri (albeit with the assistance of Garrison Cade).
-Coachman would go on to host the 2004 and 2005 Raw Diva Searches.
-Later, Coach would gain his own column in the now defunct Raw Magazine ("Coach's Corner") and his own webcast on WWE.com ("CoachCast").
+The Coach continued to work as a heel and later teamed up with his fellow WWE Heat announcer Al Snow in a storyline feud against the Raw announce team, Jerry Lawler and Jim Ross.
+This feud would even see the pair win the right to announce the main show from Ross and Lawler at one point, as The Coach and Snow defeated Ross and Lawler at Unforgiven.
+Later, The Coach achieved a singles victory on pay-per-view at Backlash, in 2004 by defeating Tajiri (albeit with the assistance of Garrison Cade).
+The Coach would go on to host the 2004 and 2005 Raw Diva Searches.
+Later, The Coach would gain his own column in the now defunct Raw Magazine ("Coach's Corner") and his own webcast on WWE.com ("CoachCast").
 Coachman was officially added as the third member to the Raw broadcast team and signed a multi-year contract with WWE in 2005.